mitra994/Intern/README.md

 The second method sorts the gradesPart array.
 Finds the middle element with gradesPart.length/2 and checks whether the array is odd or even.
-If the array.length is even, algorithm gets the two numbers in the middle, sums them and divides them by two and returns it. if its odd, it gets the middle element of an array and returns it.
+If the array.length is even, algorithm gets the two numbers in the middle, sums them and adds 1 (rounding the median up to the nearest integer), divides them by two and returns it. if its odd, it gets the middle element of an array and returns it.